Identification & Arrangements

-If there is an identified special educational need for a student, they may use additional or different interventions to those provided within the usual differentiated curriculum offer and strategies implemented by the class teacher.
-We use an “assess-plan-review-do” cycle to introduce and monitor these.
+If there is an identified special educational need for a student, they may use additional or different interventions to those provided within the usual curriculum offer and Quality First Teaching.
+Strategies and reasonable adjustments will be implemented by the class teacher.
+We will use an “assess-plan-review-do” cycle.

 Application for an Educational Health Care Plan (EHCP)